MadameButterfly777/fulanavegana/README.md

 - 👋 Hi, I’m @fulanavegana alias Georgina
-- 👀 I’m interested in some many things that it's paralyzing ...
+- 👀 I’m interested in so many things that it's paralyzing ...
 - 🌱 I’m currently learning frontend development
 - 💞️ I’m looking to collaborate on ...IDK, i'm listening offers
 - 📫 How to reach me ...by my social media